-On the other hand you may have a product that you are known for and people come looking for it.
-In that case don’t stop producing the reliable product.
+On the other hand, you may have a product that you are known for and people come looking for it.
+In that case, don’t stop producing a reliable product.

 Yes if you multiply 10 different products by 50 you get 500 in total.
 This seems like a lot but if your customers want honey dippers then at least you have 50 to sell.
 You determine what and how much you want in your inventory.
 This could be your goal and you need to evaluate where you are currently and decide if that is where you want to be.

 Reaching 500 items for sale is really not that hard.
 If you have been turning for a while you might be surprised at how many products you already have.
 Let’s take a look at some scheduling issues.

 Life is always more complex but we need to make it simple for the moment.
 Your first Christmas craft fair is in the middle of November.
 That gives you four months and about 16 weeks to get ready.
 Not all the weeks will co-operate so let’s say you have 12 weeks to prepare.

 If you have 6 different products then you could turn each product in for two weeks and allocate your time accordingly.
 Depending on your turning skill you can judge how many of each product you could produce in those two weeks.
 I know that when I start doing a production run of products two things happen.
 I can get bored very easily (that’s why you set goals) and more importantly I turn those items faster.

 Initially, you might need a template or measurements to do the product.
 The more you turn the more natural the result and you become quite good at determining what suits the product and looks good to you.
 This comes with lots of time and turning, so don’t panic if you are not there yet.